commandlineparser/commandline/README.md

 News:
 ---
-  - Official nuget package is CommandLineParser.
+  - RC0 promoted to Stable.
+  - Added tests for HelpText::AutoBuild.
+  - Fixed minor formatting error in HelpText::DefaultParsingErrorsHandler.
   - Introduced AssemblyLicenseAttribute and AssemblyUsageAttribute for use with HelpText::AutoBuild().
-  - Beta promoted to RC0.
-  - Added field initialization via BaseOptionAttribute::DefaultValue.
-  - Added support for parsing culture-specific values.

 To build:
 ---